 - Generate the same prompt + seed twice in a row.
 Hash both PNG pixel buffers (

 shasum -a 256 a.png b.png).
-On a fully pinned pipeline, hashes match. - Generate the same prompt + seed across two sessions / two days.
+On a fully pinned local pipeline, the hashes match. - Generate the same prompt + seed across two sessions / two days.
 Hashes should still match unless the provider rolled the model.

 Long-term prevention